intel/confidential-computing-zoo/documents/readthedoc/docs/source/LibOS/libos.md

 <p align="center"> <img src="libos.png" height="340px"><br></p>
 </div>

-Currently, the open-source LibOSs spporting Intel SGX are Gramine, Occlum, SCONE and Fortanix, etc.
+Currently, the open-source LibOSs supporting Intel SGX are Gramine, Occlum, SCONE and Fortanix, etc.
 In CCZoo, the used LibOSs are Gramine and Occlum.